 A Text Tile is can be built using the Looker Dashboard.
 It defines the visual sections of the Looker Dashboards and adds descriptions to them.
 They are designed to have a default look with flexible formatting features to look more like headings and descriptions than Tiles.

-Methods to Build Looker Dashboards
+What are the Methods to Build Looker Dashboards?

 Looker Dashboards have become more interactive and help all types of users create dashboards according to their point of view.
 In general, there are 2 methods you can use to effectively build Looker Dashboards: